naddison36/eth-scratch3/README.md

 # Playground

-For now, a Scratch 3.0 server with some token extensions have been made publicly available at https://eth-scratch3.herokuapp.com/
+A Scratch 3.0 server with the Ethereum extensions has been made publicly available at https://scratch.addisonbrown.com.au/
-This may be moved or even taken down in the future.

-To load an extension, click the `Add Extension` button on the bottom left of the Scratch UI.
+To load an Ethereum extension, click the `Add Extension` button on the bottom left of the Scratch UI.

 ![Add Extension](./docs/addExtensionButton.png "Add Extension")

+Even though the applicatoin is served on a content delivery network (CDN), it can still take some time to download as the JavaScript file `lib.min.js` is 20.7 MB in size.

 # Quick Start